Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### quillEnabledButtons

 A comma separated list of buttons that's visible in the quill toolbar.
-Currently, only Italic and Bold are supported.
 All currently supported quill buttons are bold, italic, and underline.

 Default value: `bold,italic`